-- Straight through processing (STP) from trading to settlement - critical for the ability of a trading platform to attract transactions and, therefore, for its commercial viability - Market transparency can also be enhanced. - The settlement system should be accessible by all "qualified" trading platforms to ensure fair competition. - Is a central counterparty (CCP) useful?

-- How about repo market?
+- Straight through processing (STP) from trading to settlement - critical for the ability of a trading platform to attract transactions and, therefore, for its commercial viability - Market transparency can also be enhanced. - The settlement system should be accessible by all "qualified" trading platforms to ensure fair competition. - ✓ Is a central counterparty (CCP) useful? - In gross-gross DVP environment? - How about repo market?